VOR Check

 2. Listed in the back of the A/FD as “VOR Test Facilities (VOT)”, They are frequently found at larger airports.
 The AF/D often has a note saying that they are “unusable except in the runup area”.
 They transmit the 0° radial.
 If the OBS is set to 0° there should be a FROM indication, if the OBS is set to 180° there should be a TO indication.
 An RMI (Radio Magnetic Indicator) will indicate 180 degrees on any omni-bearing selector (OBS) setting.

-4. Listed in the back of the A/FD as “VOR Receiver Checkpoints” under the name of the VOR.
+4. Listed in the back of the A/FD Chart Supplement as “VOR Receiver Checkpoints” under the name of the VOR.
 Similar to the ground checkpoints except that they also contain an altitude.
 Many of them are located over the approach end of the runway at TPA.
 Some VORs have airborne checkpoints at the approach end of several airports.

 5. If no check signal or point is available, while in flight—